 Never Use a Top-Loading Washing Machine When you Clean Your Down Coat

-Duvets can be extremely fragile.
-Even on the slowest cycle, the agitator could rip your exterior shell or the insulation.
+Down insulation can be extremely fragile.
+Even on the slowest cycle, the agitator could rip your exterior shell or the feathers inside.
 Go for a front-loading washing machine.
-If you don’t have one – find a friend who does!
+If you don’t have one, find a friend who does!

 No Intense Heat

-You can put your duvet in the dryer, but make sure to set it on low.
-If it gets too hot, the heat could melt the fabric or break the fibers and feathers inside the jacket.
+You can put your down coat in the dryer, but make sure to set it on low.
+If it gets too hot, the heat could melt the fabric or break the fibres and feathers inside the jacket.

 Put a Tennis Ball in the Dryer